-Contrarily, what did others do to show that they were not listening and did not understand?
+Contrarily, what did others do that showed they were not listening and did not understand?
 How did you feel?

-2) Recall an experience when you were listening to someone else, and truly understanding.
+2) Recall an experience when you were listening to someone else, and you were truly understanding the other person.

-What did others do to let you know that you were listening well and understanding?
+What did the person do to show he/she knew you were listening well and understanding?
 How did you feel?

-Contrarily, what did others do to show that you were not really listening or understanding?
+Contrarily, how did he/she react when you were not really listening or understanding them?
 How did you feel?